DaanDeMeyer/reproc/README.md

   using object libraries, reproc's object files are included directly into the consuming library and no extra installation is necessary.

+  **Note: reproc's object libraries will only link correctly from CMake 3.14 onwards.**

 - `REPROC_INSTALL`: Generate installation rules (default: `ON` unless `REPROC_OBJECT_LIBRARIES` is enabled).
 - `REPROC_INSTALL_CMAKECONFIGDIR`: CMake config files installation directory